Exporting data into Microsoft SQL Server or Snowflake

 Following is a sample run of the export utility.

-As you can see it connects to the DotAlign Cloud API and fetches a batch of data, transforms it, and then connects to the SQL Server and writes the transformed data into the appropriate tables.
+As you can see it connects to the DotAlign Cloud API and fetches a batch of data, transforms it, and then connects to the SQL Server or Snowflake as configured, and writes the transformed data into the appropriate tables.

 Questions?
 Please feel free to reach out to email@example.com.